Lexicon-LTU-2025/lecture-DOM-manipulation-intro/README.md

 3. Use cases

    - Use `HTMLCollection` when dealing specifically with HTML elements.
-   - Use `NodeList` when you neew to work with a broader range of node types.
+   - Use `NodeList` when you need to work with a broader range of node types.

 In practice, both `HTMLCollection` and `NodeList` are often used interchangeably, especially when dealing with a list of elements in the DOM.
 Understanding the differences can be important when choosing the appropriate method for specific use cases.